Birion/kingdom-of-bohemia/Kingdom of Bohemia.md

 # 1931

-The nationalist party **Naše vlast** (_Our homeland_), formed in the wake of the Warsaw Treaty, is elected to the **Rada** for the first time.
+The nationalist party **Unsere vlast** (_Our homeland_), formed in the wake of the Warsaw Treaty, is elected to the **Rada** for the first time.
 Party leader Luboš Horníček, already infamous for his anti-Polish opinions, pushes for retaking Silesia by force, if necessary.
-His words, "Slezsko je Česko!" (_Silesia is Bohemia!_) become popularised especially in the north of Moravia, which has been the most economically impacted by the loss of Silesia.
+His words, "Slezsko je Česko!"
+(_Silesia is Bohemia!_) become popularised especially in the north of Moravia, which has been the most economically impacted by the loss of Silesia.